daryllft19/schelling/README.md

 1. log - enable/disable logs
   * True
   * False
-2. limit - maximum number of rounds
+2. limit - maximum number of rounds.
+Any positive integer can be a limit.
-    Any number